 Researchers have improved a method for probing semiconducting crystals with light to detect defects and impurities.
-The omnidirectional photoluminescence spectroscopy set-up could help improve the fabrication of materials for electric cars and solar cells.
-The technique can test materials at very low temperatures and can find even small amounts of defects and impurities.
+The omnidirectional photoluminescence spectroscopy setup could improve materials fabrication for electric cars and solar cells.
+The technique can test materials at very low temperatures and find even small amounts of defects and impurities.

 The researchers demonstrated their approach using gallium nitride crystals.
-Gallium nitride is a semiconducting crystal that has been used in energy-saving light-emitting diodes (LEDs) since the 2000s.
+Gallium nitride is a semiconducting crystal used in energy-saving light-emitting diodes (LEDs) since the 2000s.
 It has interesting optic and electronic properties, making it attractive for many applications, including power-switching devices in electric vehicles.
-But it can develop defects and impurities during its fabrication, which can affect performance.
-Currently available methods for testing these crystals are expensive or too invasive.
-The omnidirectional photoluminescence spectroscopy is a non-invasive technique that can solve this problem.
+But it can develop defects and impurities during its fabrication, affecting performance.
+Currently, available methods for testing these crystals are expensive or too invasive.
+Omnidirectional photoluminescence spectroscopy is a non-invasive technique that can solve this problem.

-The team’s modification means the temperature change crucially happens only within the crystal and not within the sphere.
-They next plan to use the method for testing other materials, such as perovskites for use in highly efficient solar cells and boron nitride as an atomically thin two-dimensional material.
+The team’s modification means the temperature change crucially happens within the crystal, not the sphere.
+They next plan to use the method for testing other materials, such as perovskites, for use in highly efficient solar cells and boron nitride as an atomically thin two-dimensional material.

 Related Content: Nuclear Magnetic Resonance Spectroscopy Improvement